 Also known as Construction or Build-to-Suit Exchanges, this structure allows an Exchanger to use proceeds from the sale of one or more properties to acquire replacement property and some proceeds for new construction, improvements and/or repairs on the replacement property.
 This type of Exchange is more involved, because an Exchange Accommodation Titleholder (EAT) is required and oftentimes a Construction Management Agreement and/or Master Lease is utilized as well.
 Such Exchanges may be Deferred or Reverse in nature, and depending on the structure of transactions, more than the standard 180-day Exchange Period may be allowable.

 Reverse 1031 Exchange

-Valuable when the Exchanger wishes to acquire new property in advance of relinquishing old property, the “Reverse Exchange” is somewhat complex – in terms of paperwork and transfer of ownership – but can be extremely valuable when timing is an issue.
+Valuable when the Exchanger wishes to acquire new property in advance of relinquishing old property, the “Reverse Exchange” is somewhat complex – in terms of process and transfer of ownership – but can be extremely valuable when timing is an issue.

 Simultaneous or Direct 1031 Exchange

 The Exchanger sells and buys properties on the same day – no money is held in Qualified Escrow.

 Which type of 1031 Tax-Deferred Exchange is right for you?
 That depends on what you want to sell, what you want to buy, what the market is like for buying and selling your particular properties, and the timing that would most benefit you or your organization.
 For more information or to schedule a free 1031 consultation, please call toll-free (855) 313-7080, or email .